KaraBeth-Nemet/Niryo-Ned2/Tic_Tac_Toe/README.md

 ## Problems I Have Run Into
 - Can not get .yaml file onto Ned2 without using vim
 - yaml.load is deprecated and needs to have a work around to be able to work
+- Payload Size is not working...
+I'm guessing its too big?